hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

 : Identical to the length field in a TLS 1.3 record.

-fragment:
+encrypted_record:

-:  Identical to the fragment field in a TLS 1.3 record.
+:  Identical to the encrypted_record field in a TLS 1.3 record.

+##  Sequence Number Handling

 DTLS uses an explicit sequence number, rather than an implicit one, carried in the sequence_number field of the record.
 Sequence numbers